| User Roles | Admin | Staff contributor | ✗ External Contributor | ✗ Pulse user |

 - Navigate to the desired period within the client file.

-- Click on 'Action' button.
+- Click the Action button.

 - Click Make Public.